orlicekm/CsharpCourse/Lectures/Lecture06/PITCHME.md

 ---
 ## Prototype
-* **Definition:** *Specify the kind of objects to create using a prototypical instance, and create new objects by copying this prototype*
+* **Definition:** *Specifies the kind of objects to create using a prototypical instance, and create new objects by copying this prototype*
 * **Frequency of use:** *Medium*

 +++